Hiccup246/npm-expansions/README.md

 2. Start docker
 3. Start the reverse proxy and static site by running the following command from the root of the project `docker-compose up --build`

+Note that as the pages and static directory are binded to the docker contianer for quick development no minified or env injected files will be served.
+This leads to the umami analytics script being broken for development.

 <br>

 # 🛰️ Deployment